CarettaCaretta11/Back-end-task/README.md

 # Second task
-In My account page there should be user quiz page where there are 3 fields:
+In My account page there should be quiz where there are 3 fields:

 Your age
 Your weight